 We're so excited for you to dive into all the fun and challenge associated with space travel in the Starmourn Sector.

-It's also worth adding that there's a similar planet-based network of wormholes for people to move between planets without using ships.
-However, that network doesn't extend everywhere that starships can get to.
+However, for those of you who are not ready to undertake this part of the adventure, it's also worth noting that there's a planet-based network of wormholes called Personal Teleporters (PTP) for players to move between planets without using ships.
+While this will get you to most of the places you want to visit, keep in mind that the PTP network doesn't extend everywhere that starships can get to.